 The MAN Lion’s City SD Concept Bus was launched in the morning of 13 March 2017 at a press event in Bulim Bus Depot.

 The bus was first showcased at the LTA-UITP Singapore International Transport Congress and Exhibition (SITCE) from 19-21 October 2016 in a grey livery.
 It was subsequently repainted in Lush Green prior to revenue service trials, but retained the Singapore skyline design on both sides of the bus.
 The main design feature is its third door at the rear for alighting only, allowing an easier exit for commuters at the rear of the bus.

 At the press event, the then-unregistered 3-door MAN Lion’s City SD was concurrently exhibited with SG5999Z, a 3-door double-deck bus, which began trials with Tower Transit in March 2017.
 Both concept buses were designed by ST Kinetics and built on MAN bus chassis.

-Under a Road Traffic (Authorisation of Use) (No. 3) Notification 2017, SG4002G is permitted to operate on Bus Services 190 and 901, both of which are operated by SMRT Buses.
-The Authorisation of Use also covers bi-directional Off Service routes between Kranji Bus Depot and Choa Chu Kang Bus Interchange / New Bridge Road Bus Terminal, as well as between Woodlands Bus Depot and Woodlands Temporary Bus Interchange, and from both Kranji and Woodlands Bus Depots to ST Kinetics along Corporation Road.
+Under a Road Traffic (Authorisation of Use) (No. 3) Notification 2017, SG4002G was permitted to operate on Bus Services 190 and 901, both of which were operated by SMRT Buses.
+The Authorisation of Use also covered bi-directional Off Service routes between Kranji Bus Depot and Choa Chu Kang Bus Interchange / New Bridge Road Bus Terminal, as well as between Woodlands Bus Depot and Woodlands Temporary Bus Interchange, and from both Kranji and Woodlands Bus Depots to ST Kinetics along Corporation Road.